Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 Rapture” by Blondie is one of the most iconic ironic songs ever recorded.

-The lyrics tell the story of fame and success as something that is unattainable, yet desperately sought after.
+The lyrics tell the story of fame and success as something unattainable, yet desperately sought after.

 31. “Chandelier” by Sia